What Causes CHARGE Syndrome?

 What Are Symptoms of CHARGE Syndrome?

 Due to the wide range of findings in children with CS, the diagnosis can be hard to make.
+Every individual with CS is unique, even within families where CS was inherited or happened in another pregnancy.
 The below symptom lists were defined to improve the ability to detect and diagnose CS.

 Symptoms common to CHARGE syndrome include:

 - Throat: Passages that go from the back of the nose to the throat can be narrow (stenosis) or blocked (atresia).
-This can cause problems swallowing and breathing, and choking.
+This can cause problems with swallowing, breathing and choking.

 - Nose: Decreased or no sense of smell